mdonabella/ENG613/index.md

 ---

 ## Spring 2023 Porfolio
-A log for projects created in conjunction with Susanna Alles-Torrent's Digital Humanities Pracitcum at the University of Miami.
+A log for projects created in conjunction with Susanna Alles-Torrent's Digital Humanities Practicum at the University of Miami.